Lungisa Xhamela left 'gutted' by Thami Shobede's death: I thought he would be fine

 Thami died at Kalafong Hospital in Pretoria on Thursday morning, with Gallo Records confirming his death in a statement to Sowetan.

-Thami and Lungisa formed a strong bond as contestants on Idols SA three years ago and Thami told TshisaLIVE that he has been left "shocked and gutted" by the news.
+Thami and Lungisa formed a strong bond as contestants on Idols SA three years ago and Lungisa told TshisaLIVE that he has been left "shocked and gutted" by the news.

 "It is a hard time for me and for all those that were close to him.
 It is really sad.
 It makes me realise that we have to make the most of our time here.
 We used to joke how similar we are.
 It is really hard to make sense of everything right now.